Wdesk cloud app

 • NameIdentifier element in Subject statement

-8. Locate and upload the IDP metadata file you downloaded in Step 1 above.
+6. Upload the identity provider metadata file that you downloaded in Step 1.

-10. In Service provider details, copy and save the Metadata URL and Consumer URL values, which contain your Wdesk domain name and unique customer ID.
-You'll use these URLs to finish SSO configuration in the Admin console in the next step.
+8. In the Service provider details section, copy and save the Metadata URL and Consumer URL values, which contain your Wdesk domain name and unique customer ID.
+You'll need these details to finish SSO configuration in the next step.

 1. Return to the Admin console browser tab.

-2. On the Google Identity Provider details page, click Continue.
+2. In the Google Identity Provider details window, click Continue.

-• Entity ID: replace the default value with the Metadata URL you copied from Wdesk in Step 2.
+2. For Entity ID, paste the metadata URL that you copied in Step 2.

 4. Click Continue.

-5. On the Attribute mapping page, click the Select field menu and map the following Google directory attributes to their corresponding Wdesk attributes:
+5. In the Attribute Mapping window, click Select field and map the following Google directory attribute to its corresponding Wdesk attribute.
+The SAML-SUBJECT attribute is required.

 1. For Group membership (optional), click Search for a group, enter one or more letters of the group name, and select the group name.